louisesykes198/the-crochet-files/README.md

 Crochet Files is fully functional and has core features in place.
 Future updates will focus on enhancing user experience, adding social and profile features, and scaling for growth.

+## Credits

+### Code

+[Bootstrap5](https://getbootstrap.com/docs/5.3.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.

+### Content

+The developer wrote all the content.

+The learn more page information was created by [chatgpt.com](https://chatgpt.com/)

+### Media

+All Images were created by the [fontawesome](https://fontawesome.com/)

+### Acknowledgements

+All images and patterns were from [Love Crafts] (https://www.lovecrafts.com/) Barnyard Friends Collection, Snuggle Bunny, Cinnamon Swirl Hat and Scarf Set  By Paintbox Yarns Diamond Lattice Blanket By Bernat
+Amigurumi Stitch By Shannen Nicole C
+Pastel Shells Baby Blanket By Vivienne (peach.unicorn) Adult's Crochet Crew Neck Cardigan, Cat & Mouse, Pebbled Texture Crochet Hat By Caron Bumble Bee keyring by Catharina U
+Beginner Beanie By Caron
+Peggy Cardigan By Wool and the Gang
+Pikachu By Olka Novytska
+Granny Square Blanket By Annemarie Benthem
+Iris Cardigan By Adriafil

+My Mentor for continuous helpful feedback.

+Tutor support at Code Institute for their support.

+Family and Friends for feedback.